OmamoMoses/Descriptive_Statistics/README.md

      - b is the y-intercept, representing the value of y when both x1 and x2 are zero.

 ## Problem Statement and DataSource.
-The objective of this analysis is to estimate the Cobb-Douglas production function for fertilizer plants based on data collected from 15 different plants.
+The objective of this analysis is to estimate the production function of fertilizer plants based on data collected from 15 different plants.
 The dataset1 sampled information on three key variables from each plant;
   1. OUTPUT (000 TONS): This represents the output of each fertilizer plant, measured in thousands of tons.
 It indicates the quantity of fertilizer produced by each plant;
   2. CAPITAL ($000): represents the capital input for each fertilizer plant, measured in thousands of dollars.
 It reflects the financial investment in equipment, machinery, and other capital resources;
   3. LABOR (000 WORKER HOURS): The column represents the labor input for each fertilizer plant, measured in thousands of worker hours.
 It indicates the amount of human labor employed in the production process.